 I'd like to leave you with a challenge.
 As you go about your week when you come to a moment that makes you want to react, stop to reflect.
 Whether it's a confrontation with a client or an argument with your significant other, try implementing the following strategies:

 2. Take time to pause.
-If the situation happens during a conversation, ask for time to think on the matter and cycle back.
-If you find yourself wanting to react immediately to an email or text, allow yourself permission to take a break—go for a walk, grab a bite to eat, or close your eyes and take four deep breaths with full inhales and exhales.
+If the situation happens during a conversation, ask for time to think about the matter and cycle back.
+If you want to react immediately to an email or text, allow yourself permission to take a break—go for a walk, grab a bite to eat, or close your eyes and take four deep breaths with full inhales and exhales.

-3. During the pause, take time to reflect on where the other person is coming from.
+3. During the pause, reflect on where the other person is coming from.
 What is driving them to communicate in the way they did?
 Is it coming from a place of fear?
 Stress?
 Excitement?
 Try to see the interaction from the other person's point of view.

 4. Revisit the conversation or written exchange with a calm attitude.
 Acknowledge where the other person is coming from and provide reasonable, rational feedback.
 You may not solve the problem immediately, but you'll keep healthy lines of communication open.